Disclaimer: I do not own Harry Potter.

 Remus's eyes bulged out as he experienced his second major shock of the month in the last minute.
 "Peter!"

-Remus was strangely silent as they hurried over to Harry's dorm while Harry fidgeted out of nervousness as he surmised that at any moment, the onslaught of questions would begin.
+Remus was strangely silent as they hurried over to Harry's dorm while Harry fidgeted out of nervousness.
+He surmised that at any moment, the onslaught of questions would begin.

 Sirius's only words of comfort were, 'It's Moony we're talking about.
 He's the type to ask questions without expecting answers.'

-Considering that it had been nearly eleven years since they had seen each other, Harry didn't place a lot of confidence in Sirius's reassurances.
+Considering that it had been nearly eleven years since the two Marauders had seen each other, Harry didn't place a lot of confidence in Sirius's reassurances.

 "My two good friends..."
 Harry began but the words froze in his mouth at Remus's 'you-can't-talk-out-of-this-one' look.